 E. Inspections

-Per Section 3.5.2.1.2.2.9 of the Hillsborough County Land Development Code, the County Administrator may conduct periodic inspections of the metering station site and pipeline right-of-way to determine compliance with these Conditions.
+Per Section 3.5.2.1.2.2.9 of the Hillsborough County Land Development Code, the County Administrator may conduct periodic inspections of the metering station site and pipeline Right-of-Way to determine compliance with these Conditions.

 F. Site Plan Review